mswjs/interceptors/README.md

 })
 ```

 > Interceptors are crucial in leveraging environment-specific module overrides.
-Certain environments (i.e. React Native) do not have access to native NodeJS modules (like `http`).
+Certain environments (i.e. React Native) do not have access to native Node.js modules (like `http`).
 Importing such modules raises an exception, and must be avoided.

 ### Methods